The Ultimate Sleep Posture Guide: Finding Your Perfect Spinal Alignment

 The Fix:

 - Lower Back: Place a small pillow or rolled towel directly under your knees.
-This slightly flattens the pelvis and reduces strain on the lumbar spine.
+This slightly flattens the pelvis and can ease tension on the lumbar spine.

-- Pillow Check: Your pillow should be thin and soft to avoid pushing your head forward, which strains the neck.
+- Pillow Check: Your pillow should be thin and soft to avoid pushing your head forward.

-- The Adjustable Base Advantage: Elevate the head slightly (to about 5 degrees) and gently raise the feet using a BedTech Adjustable Base to fully activate the zero-gravity position, which is optimal for back support.
+- The Adjustable Base Advantage: Elevate the head slightly (to about 5 degrees) and gently raise the feet using a BedTech Adjustable Base to reach the zero-gravity position, which many people find comfortable for back support.

 🤸 The Stomach Sleeper (The Freefaller Position)

-- The Problem: Sleeping on your stomach forces your neck to twist severely (to breathe) and collapses the natural curve of your lower back (lumbar spine).
+- The Challenge: Sleeping on your stomach forces your neck to twist (to breathe) and can flatten the natural curve of your lower back (lumbar spine).

 - The Fix: Transition away from it.
 If you absolutely cannot change, use the thinnest possible pillow (or no pillow) for your head, and place a thin pillow under your stomach/pelvis to help maintain the lower back curve.